- 2015 Awards: Tuesday December 8

 Chemical Marketing & Economics Group

 Established in 1954, Chemical Marketing and Economics (CME) is the business and technology group of the illustrious American Chemical Society’s (ACS) New York Section.
 Our mission is to inform, network, engage the public and advance STEM education.

 CME organizes exciting monthly luncheons in midtown NYC where thought leaders present cutting-edge outlooks and actionable insights on energy, materials & life science.
 CME's audience includes professionals from industry, investment, academia, media and supranational organizations.

 American Chemical Society (ACS), founded in Manhattan in 1876 and chartered by the U.S. Congress, is the world's largest scientific society with over 160,000 members and the global home for chemists, chemical engineers and related professions.

-ACS is a leader in global stewardship of Earth’s resources publishing 44 scientific journals and administering a registry of 88 million inorganic and organic substances.
+ACS is a leader in global stewardship of Earth’s resources advancing the scientific inquiry and maintaining a registry of 96 million inorganic and organic substances.